pyweekorg/cli/README.md

 So far, the only feature is downloading entries:

-    pyweek download 28
+    pyweek download 29

-This downloads into a new directory `28` inside the current directory.
+This downloads into a new directory `29` inside the current directory.

 ## History

+* 0.5.1 - Fix: downloading .tar.gz files from S3 decompresses them and
+  then crashes
 * 0.5.0 - remove rate limits, as the server's download bandwidth is no longer constrained
 * 0.4.0 - resume partial downloads